Find out how much insurance is required to drive legally in the state of Arizona.

 For example, if you cause an accident that results in $35,000 in injuries for the other driver, your liability coverage would only pay $25,000 for that person’s injuries, even though your per accident limit is $50,000.
 Liability limits in Arizona can run out rather quickly.
 This is especially true for property damage coverage.
 A minimum coverage amount of $15,000 doesn’t come close to covering the cost of most new vehicles, which average anywhere from $25 - 30,000.
 Arizona’s property damage liability limit would certainly fall short of covering the cost of a high-end or luxury vehicle.

-Drivers who operate a motor vehicle without the proper auto insurance coverage can face steep penalties, including the loss of your driving privileges.
-Penalties for failure to show proof of insurance in Arizona are as follows.
+Drivers who operate a motor vehicle without the proper auto insurance coverage can face steep penalties, including the loss of driving privileges.1

 Drivers license and registration suspended for three months.
 SR-22 required for two years.